unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/01_apis-for-publishers/01_create-web-api.md

 # Introduction

 This tutorial will show you how to deploy your first API in 15 minutes or less.
-Head to our [User guide](technical-resources/apispark/guide "User guide") page first if you would like to learn about the different concepts within the platform.
+Head to our [User guide](technical-resources/apispark/guide "User guide") page first if you would like to learn about the main concepts behind APISpark.
 Now, let’s get right to it.

 # Requirements